About the Jenner Inn

 Oddly, so far as we can tell, none of them ever owned any property here, and there are no tales of derring-do involving them.
 Yet when the settlement grew large enough to become a town and give itself a name, it chose "Jenner by the Sea".
 Perhaps the Jenner Gulch had become a landmark for directions -- much like Jenner today is used to pinpoint locations on the Sonoma Coast.
 This could be why Charles in particular is credited with being the town's namesake.
 Or perhaps "Jenner by the Sea" just had a nice melodious ring to it, whereas "Rule by the Sea".......well.

 There are two natural vortices of spiritual energy in Jenner.
 One is a tremendous power produced by the confluence of two great bodies of water, the Russian River and the Pacific Ocean.
 The other is a hidden place in the Inn's Meadow, where the high hills of the Jenner Gulch converge.
-Spring-fed Jenner Creek tumbles over huge boulders as it bursts out of the hills, and a meditation bench is perched on a high creek bank above the cascading waters.
+Spring-fed Jenner Creek tumbles over huge boulders as it bursts out of the hills.